melprot: a quick intro

 Moving a snapshot back in time

-Since snapshots commit to the state of a blockchain at a particular height — which includes the previous history — they can be used to verify older claims about blockchain contents but not earlier claims.
+Since snapshots commit to the state of a blockchain at a particular height — which includes the previous history — they can be used to verify older claims about blockchain contents but not later claims.
 This is represented in melprot by Snapshot::get_older(height: BlockHeight), which can move snapshots backwards in time, but not forwards:

 // get a snapshot at block height 100